sudheeshmohan47/OnlineStoreSample/README.md

 - Ktlint for detecting lint errors and Detekt with Compose rules for improving code quality

 ## Architecture
-OnlineStoreSample app is structured in a mix of clean architecture and MVI pattern.
+OnlineStoreSample app is structured in a mix of clean architecture, MVVM, and MVI pattern.
 The whole project is clearly separated in layers - Presentation, Business logic and Data layer.

 Project is a combination of multiple MFE's (Micro Front Ends)
-- **designsystem**: This module is used for defining the common app theme for app which includes Networking, Spacing details, Sizing details, custom UI components etc
+- **designsystem**: This module is used for defining the common app theme for app which includes  Spacing details, Sizing details, custom UI components etc
-- **commonmodule**: This module contains all the common items shared across different modules
+- **commonmodule**: This module contains all the common items shared across different modules including Networking
 - **datastoragemodule**: This module used for handling Database and Preference which is used in different modules
 - **authenticationmodule**: This MFE is used for authenticating the user.
 Contains authentication related screens.
 - **categoriesmodule**: This MFE is used for showing Categories in the app.